 If it looks like you might not be able to afford a payment, call the creditor immediately and ask about your options.
 Some lenders might offer a short grace period.
 Or, if your trouble is due to extenuating circumstances (such as a medical emergency), you may qualify for a hardship plan that lowers your payments.

-Credit scores aside, paying your bills on time can also help you avoid late-payment fees and other penalties (such as penalty interest rates on credit cards).
+Credit scores aside, paying your bills on time can also help you avoid late fees and other penalties (such as penalty interest rates on credit cards).

 Know which business credit cards report to your consumer credit reports.